Onix-Systems/nest-js-boilerplate/README.md

 ## Description

-This generator will help you to build your own Nest.JS Mongodb/MySQL API using TypeScript 4
+This boilerplate will help you bootstrap your own Nest.JS/MongoDB/MySQL/Typescript API quickly with common enterprise configurations done for you.

-### Project Introduction
+### Project Overview

 - Admin.js
 - Support ES6/ES7 features